rust-embedded/book/src/unsorted/speed-vs-size.md

 No optimizations is great for debugging because stepping through the code feels like you are executing the program statement by statement, plus you can `print` stack variables and function arguments in GDB.
-When the code is optimized trying to print variables results in `$0 = <value optimized out>` being printed.
+When the code is optimized, trying to print variables results in `$0 = <value optimized out>` being printed.

 The biggest downside of the `dev` profile is that the resulting binary will be